-The licensee should perform an assessment to determine the availability of coolant, energy, and other materiel resources that may be required for the effective completion of accident management actions.
+The licensee should perform an assessment to determine the availability of coolant, energy, and other materiel resources that may be required for the completion of accident management actions.

-For procurement of external resources (e.g., equipment, power, water and personnel), the licensee should assess the adequacy of arrangements with other organizations to ensure availability, timing and access to these resources during accidents, with consideration of potential challenges posed by common cause and/or external events.
+For procurement of external resources (e.g., equipment, power, water and personnel), the licensee should assess the arrangements with other organizations to ensure availability, timing and access to these resources during accidents, with consideration of challenges posed by common cause and/or external events.
 These arrangements should be formalized and documented.

-7. Guidance for Documentation of an Integrated Accident Management Program
+7. Guidance for Documentation of Integrated Accident Management

-To satisfy the requirements specified in section 3 pertinent to documentation of an IAMP, the licensee should consider the following guidance.
+To satisfy the requirements specified in section 3 pertinent to the documentation of integrated accident management, the licensee should consider the following guidance.

-All aspects of an IAMP should be described, typically by a suite of IAMP documents consisting of manuals, procedures, guidelines together with their technical basis and supporting safety analysis reports for justifications, explanations, verification and validation.
-There are also many other related documents such as description of the reactor physical protection, PSA studies, equipment and instrumentation survivability assessments, and reactor "stress test" reports as appropriate.
+Aspects of accident management should be described by a suite of accident management documents consisting of manuals, procedures, guidelines together with their technical basis and supporting safety analysis reports for justifications, explanations, verification and validation.
+There are also other related documents such as description of the reactor physical protection, PSA studies, equipment and instrumentation survivability assessments, and reactor "stress test" reports as appropriate.

-At a minimum, the licensee should provide the following documented information about an IAMP:
+At a minimum, the licensee should provide the following documented information:

-- sample bullet list item - goals and principles used for development and implementation of the IAMP - technical basis and results of probabilistic and deterministic analyses conducted in support of the IAMP - EOPs and SAMGs - performance capabilities for the systems and equipment that are used in support of accident management procedures and actions

-- responsibilities of persons and organizations involved in the IAMP, including requirements and plans for personnel training - results of the IAMP validation and reviews
+- goals and principles used for development and implementation of the accident management - technical basis and results of probabilistic and deterministic analyses conducted in support of accident management - EOPs, EMEGs if applicable, and SAMGs - performance capabilities for the systems and equipment that are used in support of accident management procedures and actions - responsibilities of persons and organizations involved in accident management, including requirements and plans for personnel training - results of the accident management validation and reviews

-The technical basis documents provide technical information important to an IAMP.
+The technical basis documents provide technical information important to the identified accident management measures.
 They can build on or provide a cross-reference to the existing technical descriptions.
 They should include, but not be limited to:

-- justification of accident selection and coverage of the IAMP, including a general description of reactor response to accidents - distinct stages of an accident progression if no accident management actions are credited - understanding of the relevant phenomena and the associated physical processes, including challenges to fission product barriers and the associated mechanisms and conditions - state of the current knowledge of the phenomena, including current predictive capabilities for modeling the phenomena and physical processes and relevant analytical and experimental supports - any other aspects or special topics important to EOP and SAMG development and verification
+- justification of accident selection and coverage, including a general description of reactor response to accidents - distinct stages of an accident progression if no accident management actions are credited - understanding of phenomena and the associated physical processes, including challenges to fission product barriers and the associated mechanisms and conditions - state of the current knowledge of the phenomena, including current predictive capabilities for modeling the phenomena and physical processes and analytical and experimental supports - other aspects or special topics important to EOP and SAMG development and verification

-Reviews and revisions of the IAMP documents should be tracked and controlled.
+Reviews and revisions of the accident management documents should be tracked and controlled.

-Appendix A: Overlapping Provisions of an Emergency Preparedness Program and an Integrated Accident Management Program
+Appendix A: Overlapping Provisions of Accident Management and Emergency Preparedness